xyproto/orbiton/README.md

 * Requires that `/dev/tty` is available.
 * Copy, cut and paste is only for one line at a time.
 * Some letters can not be typed in.
 Like `æ`.
-* Once the "wordcount mode" has been activated, the color scheme will remain.

 ## Known bugs